What is a Fifth Wheel? — The Ultimate Guide!

 Why choose a fifth wheel trailer over a motorhome?

 We’ve talked a lot in this post about the specific benefits a fifth wheel can offer.
-But is it really a better option than a motorhome?
+Is it really a better option than a motorhome?

 Class A motorhomes also come with lots of leg room, luxuries, and amenities.
 But here are some of the main reasons you might want to choose a fifth wheel instead.

-- As with any towable RV, with a fifth wheel, you don’t have to worry about towing a vehicle behind a motorhome, which can be tricky.
+- With a fifth wheel, you don’t have to worry about towing a vehicle behind a motorhome, which can be tricky.
 You’ll automatically have an auxiliary vehicle with which to see the sights around town, since you need that vehicle to tow the rig in the first place!

-- Fifth wheels are the actual largest RVs available on the market, and they give you the very best bang for your buck as far as living space is concerned.
+- Fifth wheels are the actual largest RVs available on the market.
+They give you the very best bang for your buck as far as living space is concerned.

 - If you already have a tow-capable truck, a fifth wheel is a whole lot cheaper than investing in a Class A motorhome.